Matthew Kenworthy's Research

-Johanan Codona (University of Arizona) and I developed a method for estimating the Science camera PSF directly using the Wavefront Sensor Camera telemetry on ground-based adaptive optics systems.
-It is called Phase Sorting Interferometry (PSI) and is described in Codona and Kenworthy (2013) ApJ, 767, 100.
+Johanan Codona and I developed a method for estimating the Science camera PSF directly using the Wavefront Sensor Camera telemetry on ground-based adaptive optics systems.
+It is called Phase Sorting Interferometry (PSI) and is described in Codona and Kenworthy (2013).
 In this paper we demonstrate on-sky measurement of the PSF at the science camera, and also derive several measures of the atmospheric turbulence.

 We are implementing PSI for the ERIS camera and it is considered as the baseline focal plane wavefront sensing method for the ELT instrument METIS.